b-k-schneider/pyChuck/README.md

 You can run multiple Python scripts/threads.
 All will use the same Chuck VM.
 But you will see some messages due to an attempt to start a second Chuck VM.
 You typically ignore these messages, stuff works o.k. anyway.

+You can specify the send/receive ports for OSC when you instatiate pyChuck, but note that these are hardcoded in the Chuck scripts in here and I have not yet figured out how to make them dynamic for these scripts.
 # pyChuck